Garry028/Flipkart_clone/README.md

 # Flipkart_clone
-Creating flipkart clone using html and css.
+Created Responsive flipkart clone using html and css.
+Currently Learning Java-Script after that i'll add Java-Script in this project😉